HEP-FCC/FCCeePhysicsPerformance/General/README.md

 ### Example analyses

 Example analyses can be found in the [FCCAnalyses repository](https://github.com/HEP-FCC/FCCAnalyses).
-Checkout the edm4hep branch if you want to analyze EDM4HEP samples; the default (master) branch contains examples for the FCCSW samples.
+Checkout the master branch if you want to analyze EDM4HEP samples (the fccedm branch contains examples for the FCCSW-FCCEDM samples).
 And follow [this section of the tutorial](https://hep-fcc.github.io/fcc-tutorials/fast-sim-and-analysis/FccFastSimAnalysis.html#part-ii-analyse-with-fccanalyses).
 - The ZH\_Zmumu analysis is used in the tutorial.
 - Example (in EDM4HEP) to see how the associations work (how to retrieve the Monte-Carlo particle associated to a reconstructed particle; how to retrieve the track of a reconstructed particle) : see [FCCeeAnalyses/Z\_Zbb\_Flavor/dataframe/analysis.py](https://github.com/HEP-FCC/FCCAnalyses/blob/edm4hep/FCCeeAnalyses/Z_Zbb_Flavor/dataframe/analysis.py)